 President of Futuro Media, Founder of Latino Rebels & MSNBC Columnist

-Previously, Julio was Digital Producer for Al Jazeera America’s “The Stream” and his work has been featured in many global outlets, including The New York Times, The Washington Post, The Atlantic, The Guardian, ESPN, NBC News, Quartz, Le Monde, WGBH, WNYC, Face the Nation, MSNBC, Fusion, Univision and Telemundo.
-He has made numerous national TV appearances for Latino USA and Futuro Media.
+Before joining Futuro, Julio was Digital Producer for Al Jazeera America’s “The Stream” and his work has been featured in many global outlets, including The New York Times, The Washington Post, The Atlantic, The Guardian, ESPN, NBC News, Quartz, Le Monde, WGBH, WNYC, Face the Nation, Fusion, Univision and Telemundo.
+He has made numerous national TV appearances throughout his career.

-In 2015, the National Association of Hispanic Journalists honored Varela with its inaugural DALE Award, “given to an individual or company that steps up and goes above and beyond to ensure Latinos are fairly and accurately represented.”
+In 2015, the National Association of Hispanic Journalists honored Julio with its inaugural DALE (pronounced like Pitbull would say it) Award, “given to an individual or company that steps up and goes above and beyond to ensure Latinos are fairly and accurately represented.”
+A native of Puerto Rico, Julio spent his childhood between San Juan and the Bronx.
 He was also a contributing reporter at The Boston Globe and a top publishing executive.
-Varela graduated cum laude from Harvard College.
-Read Less ^
+Julio graduated cum laude from Harvard College.

 Julio Ricardo Varela on the #ParoNacional